Graham Seton Hutchison: Post-war activity

-Following his war service Seton Hutchison took an interest in the welfare of ex-soldiers, forming the Old Contemptibles Association and then taking a leading role in setting up the British Legion.
+Following his war service Hutchison took an interest in the welfare of ex-soldiers, forming the Old Contemptibles Association and then taking a leading role in setting up the British Legion.
 Between 1920 and 1921 he was part of the Upper Silesian Commission and he would write that his time there gave him significant sympathy with the defeated Germans and convinced him that the Treaty of Versailles was an unjust settlement.

-His first involvement in party politics came with the Liberal Party and he was its candidate in Uxbridge in the 1923 general election, without success.
-He would soon after move towards a more right-wing position and became a member of the arch-conservative English Mistery soon after its foundation in 1930.
-He had previously led his own similar group, the Paladin League, although it did not enjoy such a high profile as English Mistery.
+His first involvement in party politics came with the Liberal Party and he was its candidate in Uxbridge in the 1923 general election, when he doubled the Liberal vote, from 16 to 32 per cent, but failed to be elected.
+He later moved far away from liberalism, becoming a member of the reactionary, anti-democratic English Mistery soon after its foundation in 1930.
+This was in favour of bringing back the feudal system.
+Hutchison had previously led his own similar group, the Paladin League, although it did not enjoy such a high profile as English Mistery.
 His other political sympathies included a strong strain of anti-Semitism, which he claimed was engendered by contempt for his Jewish classmates whilst at school in Hampstead, and support for the Social Credit economic ideas of C. H. Douglas.
 During the 1930s he corresponded with Ezra Pound, largely over their shared interest in Social Credit.